hirokoymj/gcp-study-note/PCB/cloud-sql-private-ip.md

 For private IP paths, your application connects directly to your instance through Serverless VPC Access.
 This method uses a TCP socket to connect directly to the Cloud SQL instance without using the Cloud SQL Auth proxy.

+Create a Serverless VPC Connection for connections to the instance via Private IP In the Google Cloud console, go to the Serverless VPC access - Create connector page.

+Create Serverless VPC connector

+Enter quickstart-connector for the Name.
+Select default from the Network drop-down menu
+Select Custom IP range from the Subnet drop-down menu Enter 10.8.0.0 in the IP range input box
+Click Create to create the connector.

 ```
 gcloud run deploy run-sql --image gcr.io/local-alignment-381806/run-sql \
   --add-cloudsql-instances local-alignment-381806:us-central1:quickstart-instance \